ghc-proposals/ghc-proposals/README.rst

 What should a proposal look like?
 ---------------------------------

-Each proposal document must follow the following outline.
+Each proposal document must follow the outline in the proposal templates.
 Templates are available for both `ReStructuredText <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0000-template.rst>`_, and `Markdown <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0000-template.md>`_.

-a. *Motivation*: Give a strong reason for why the community needs this change.
-Describe the use case as clearly as possible and give at least one concrete example.
-Explain how the status quo is insufficient or not ideal.

-b. *Proposed Change Specification*: Specify the change in precise and comprehensive yet concise language.
-Your specification may include,

-   - grammar and semantics of any new syntactic constructs
-   - the types and semantics of any new library interfaces
-   - how the proposed change addresses the original problem (perhaps referring back to the example)

-  The change should be phrased relative to the Haskell report and/or the GHC user manual.
-Do not assume familiarity with the implementation, and avoid referncing the implementation.

-c. *Effect and Interactions*.
-Detail how the proposed change addresses the original problem raised in the motivation.
-Detail how the proposed change interacts with existing language or compiler features.
-Think about what surprising or problematic interactions may occur.

-d. *Costs and Drawbacks*.
-What are the drawbacks and costs to the community should this change be implemented?
-For example, does this make Haskell harder to learn for novice users?
-Does it make Haskell code harder to read or reason about?
-Will the implementation be complex or invasive?

-e. *Alternatives*: List alternatives to your proposed change and discuss why they are insufficient.

-f. *Unresolved questions*: Explicitly list any remaining issues that remain in the conceptual design and specification.
-Be upfront and trust that the community will help.
-Please do not list *implementation* issues.

-g. *Implementation Plan* (Optional): If accepted who will implement the change?
-It's quite okay to say "unknown" if you don't feel willing or able to carry out the implementation yourself.

-  This is also a good section to outline the changes to the implementation, or otherwise include insights that assume familiarity with the implementation.

-Here are some characteristics that a good proposal should have
+Here are some characteristics that a good proposal should have:

 * It should be self-standing.
-Some proposals accumulate a long and interesting discussion thread, but in ten years time all that will be gone (except for the most assiduous readers).
+Some proposals accumulate a long and interesting discussion thread, but in ten years' time all that will be gone (except for the most assiduous readers).
   Before acceptance, therefore, the proposal should be edited to reflect the fruits of that dicussion, so that it can stand alone.